weifeng-ai/multiplex_gnn/README.md

   $ python run.py --dataset steam (or yoochoose, or db_book)
   ```

-The preprocessed datasets but not the original datasets are store in the directory `/data/`.
+The preprocessed datasets but not the original datasets have been stored in the directory `/data/`.
 You can also download the original datasets and run the preprocess code.

 ### Download datasets